|On this page

-This node creates work items that run a Python script during the work item generation phase, in process or as a scheduled job.
-The behavior is configured using the Evaluate Script During menu parameter.
+This node creates work items that run a Python script (in-process or as a scheduled job) during the work item generation phase.
+You can configure this behavior with the Evaluate Script During menu.

-If the script is configured to run during the generation step the code is evaluated immediately after the work item is created.
+If the script is configured to run during the generation step, then the code is evaluated immediately after the work item is created.
 No additional work is done while the work item is cooking.
-You can use this mode to create attributes programatically, instead of using an Attribute Create node.
+You can use this mode to create attributes programmatically instead of using the Attribute Create node.

-Otherwise, if one of the other evaluation modes is selected, the work item evaluates the script code when it cooks.
-In-process scripts can access a larger amount of information about the PDG graph, as well as other objects and settings within the current Houdini session.
-If the script is run out of process it is limited to accessing the attributes of the work item it is associated with, and anything the script can import itself.
+If you select one of the other evaluation modes, then the work item evaluates the script code when it cooks.
+In-process scripts can access a larger amount of information about the PDG graph as well as other objects and settings within the current Houdini session.
+If you run the script out-of-process, then the script is limited to accessing the attributes of the work item it is associated with and anything the script can import.

-The node will always created exactly one work item per upstream item, with the Python Code field as the work to be done for that item.
-To generate custom work item configuration, the Python Processor node should be used instead.
+The node will always create exactly one work item per upstream item, with the contents of the Python Code field as the work to be done for that item.
+To generate a custom work item configuration, you should use the Python Processor node instead.

 Evaluate Script During

 Determines when the script code stored on this node is evaluated.

 Runs the script when the work item is generating.

 Runs the script during the cook stage in the same process as the Houdini session.

 A scheduler runs the script out-of-process during the cook stage.